The biggest question in marketers' minds: How much does lead generation cost?

-Cost per Lead or CPL is one of the most used metrics to evaluate the efficiency of a digital marketing campaign.
+Cost per Lead or, CPL, is one of the most used metrics to evaluate the efficiency of a digital marketing campaign.
 And the formula of CPL is very straightforward:

-For instance, let’s say you have spent $1,000 on a pay-per-click (PPC) advertisement and 50 people were converted into leads.
+Let’s say you have spent $1,000 on a pay-per-click (PPC) advertisement and 50 people were converted into leads.

-The higher the ROI, the more costly a lead is; and the lower the ROI, the less you will likely to pay for obtaining leads.
+The higher the ROI, the more costly a lead is; and the lower the ROI, the less likely you are to pay for obtaining leads.

 |Industry||Cost per Lead on Average|

 |Travel & Tourism||$106|

 |Media & Publishing||$108|

 |Lead Generation Channel||Cost per Lead on Average|

 |Event & Tradeshows||$811|

 The average cost per lead can vary significantly depending on a variety of factors, including the size of the company.